Data diplomacy: Data sensitivity and data security

 One of the risks and impediments to data diplomacy is the issue of sensitive data and data security.
 Some data, such as pathogen sequence data and genetic sequence data are sensitive because they are located at the core of multiple global value production chains.
 The disclosure and sharing of such data can be subject to considerable political pressure.
-If data information causes leakage, it will lead to very serious consequences.
+If data information causes leakage, it will lead to consequences.

 Privacy, human rights protection and ethical standards

 Since the public is a major contributor to data, it is critical to developing a standard for ethical and human rights protection.
 Data collection needs to be ethical in its purpose and designed with the input of key stakeholders, including the public.
 However, confidentiality and ethical standards are complex issues, and absolute confidentiality is even more impossible to achieve.
 This can create tensions between groups.
 In some cases, however, individuals cannot make fair, free or informed choices about how their data is used, which leads to the marginalization of some groups.
-For example, if one does not agree to the data terms proposed by Google one cannot use its services.
+For example, if one does not agree to the data terms proposed by Google, one cannot use its services.

 Fairness and intellectual property

 Data diplomacy can lead to issues of scientific fairness, intellectual property rights and future benefits.
 Scientists may not want to share their data quickly because this would give competitors easier access to the information behind the data, thus affecting their career status and development.
 For scientists in some LMICs, analyses of samples they have shared in the past have subsequently been submitted to international conferences and scientific meetings without proper prior notice, and without including those who shared the samples in authorship arrangements.
-Therefore, the equal treatment of scientists concerning intellectual property rights and benefits is a critical issue facing data diplomacy.
+Therefore, the equal treatment of scientists concerning intellectual property rights and benefits is an issue facing data diplomacy.